Tizhe82/alx-system_engineering-devops/0x00-shell_basics/README.md

-#Bash Scripts
-##List of scripts and descriptions
+## 0x00.
+Shell, basics
+### Description
+Shell basic manipulation exercises
+### Structure
+* 0-current_working-directory
-0-current_working_directory: Print path of working directory
+      prints the absolute path name of the current working directory.
+* 1-listit
-1-listit: Display the contents of the current working directory
+       Display the contents list of your current directory.
+* 2-bring_me_home
-2-bring_me_home: Change working directory to home directory
+      changes the working directory to the user’s home directory.
+* 3-listfiles
-3-listfiles: Display current directory contents in a long format
+      Display current directory contents in a long format
+* 4-listmorefiles
-4-listmorefiles: Display current directory contents in long format, including hidden files
+      Display current directory contents, including hidden files
+* 5-listfilesdigitonly
+      Display current directory contents.
+          *  Long format
-5-listfilesdigitonly: Display directory content with user and group IDs displayed numerically
+          *  with user and group IDs displayed numerically
+          *  And hidden files (starting with .)
+* 6-firstdirectory
-6-firstdirectory: Creates my_first_directory directory in /tmp/ directory
+       creates a directory named my_first_directory in the /tmp/ directory.
+* 7-movethatfile
-7-movethatfile: Move the file betty from /tmp/ to /tmp/my_first_directory
+       Move the file betty from /tmp/ to /tmp/my_first_directory.
-8-firstdelete: Delete the betty file in /tmp/my_first_directory directory
+* 8-firstdelete : delete file betty
-9-firstdirdeletion: Delete the directory my_first_directory that is in the /tmp directory
+* 9-firstdirdeletion : delete directory holberton in tmp directory
-10-back: Change working directory to the previous one
+* 10-back : changes working directory to previous one
-11-lists: List all files in current directory, parent of the dirctory and in /boot directory
+* 11-lists : list all files in the current directory, parent directory and he boot directory including hidden files in long format
-12-file_type: Print the type of file named iamafile in /tmp directory
+* 12-file_type : prints the type of the file iamfile in tmp directory
-13-symbolic_link: Create symbolic link to /bin/ls named __ls__ from current working directory
+* 13-symbolic_link : creates a symbolic link named __ls__ to /bin/ls
-14-copy_html: Copy all HTML files to parent of the working directory
+* 14-copy_html : copies all HTML files from working to parent directory that does not exist
+* 15-lets_move : moves all files beginning with uppercase letter to tmp directory
+* 16-clean_emacs : deletes all files ending with "~" in working directory
+* 17-tree : creates series of directories
+* 18-commas : list files and directories of current directory ending with slash(/), sorted numerically and alphabetically, and include hidden files